 There are times when you experience no sleep all night, be it due to stress, traveling, illness, or medication.
-Insomnia is unpleasant and wrecks your focus, pushing you toward a day fuelled by coffee, sugar, and being a little grumpy.
+Insomnia is unpleasant and wrecks your focus, pushing you toward a day fueled by coffee, sugar, and being a little grumpy.
 Your body is not designed for a 24-hour lifestyle and studies have shown a decrease in cognitive ability, health issues, and even strangers being less likely to approach a sleep-deprived person.
 Sleep loss impairs the human system and is a well-documented form of torture.
 Let’s talk about the effects of sleep depreciation on your mind and body.

 For most healthy adults, 7-9 hours of sleep per night is recommended to maintain good health

-How Long can Humans Stay Awake?
+How Long Can Humans Stay Awake?

 For most healthy adults, 7-9 hours of sleep per night is recommended to maintain good health.
 Although, the majority of American adults would say they survive on much less.
 There are records of people going hundreds of hours without sleep.
 In 1965 a 17-year old Randy Gardner stayed awake for 11 days (264 hours) for a science fair experiment.